-A ski resort, summer vacation spot, and home to an eclectic collection of locals, the town of Girdwood sits in a deep valley and is surrounded by tall mountains on three sides and, on the fourth, Turnagain Arm, one of the most photogenic sites in Southcentral Alaska.
-Originally called Glacier City (a name we're rather fond of), Girdwood got its start as a gold-mining town.
+Originally called Glacier City, Girdwood got its start as a gold-mining town.
 The town was renamed for James Girdwood, an Irish linen merchant who had four gold claims.
 But the name wasn't the only thing that changed over the years; the town itself was moved 2½ miles from its original site after the 1964 earthquake.

-Today Girdwood's main attraction is the Mt.
-Alyeska Ski Resort, the largest ski area in Alaska.
-Besides enjoying the obvious winter attractions, you can hike up the mountain, rent a bike, or visit several restaurants (our favorite is Seven Glaciers) and gift shops.
+Today Girdwood's main attraction is the Alyeska Ski Resort, the largest ski area in Alaska.
+Besides enjoying the obvious winter attractions, you can hike up the mountain, rent a bike, or visit several upscale restaurants and gift shops.
 Girdwood is wetter than Anchorage; it often rains or snows here while the sun shines to the north.